News24 (Australian TV channel): Sky News Election Channel

 In April 2016, Sky News Australia announced a temporary spin-off channel known as the Sky News Election Channel.
 The channel carried extended coverage of the Australian federal election, the United Kingdom referendum on remaining in the European Union, and United States presidential election, including coverage and programming from partners such as Sky News UK, ABC News (United States), CBS News, CNN, C-SPAN, and Fox News, as well as encore showings of Sky News Australia opinion programmes.
 The channel temporarily replaced A-PAC on Foxtel; A-PAC remained available on Sky News Multiview.
 It operated from 1 May 2016 to 23 January 2017.

 On 28 June 2024, the Sky News Election Channel was revived, focusing upon coverage of the 2024 United Kingdom general election, French legislative election, and United States presidential elections, and the 2025 Australian federal election.
 The channel once again replaced Sky News Extra on Foxtel.

-Sky News Now
+News24 Now

 On 23 March 2023, the network launched a free ad-supported streaming television (FAST) channel on Samsung TV Plus and LG TV Live Channels known as Sky News Now; the channel features highlighted content from Sky News, Sky News Weather Channel, and Sky News Extra.

+On 27 July 2026, Sky News Now rebranded as News24 Now.